theuserge/TheUserge.github.io/deployment.md

 * You'll get the id of your channel or group.

-> Note: Changing Group Type to Public may give you issue in Userbot.
+> Note: Changing Group Type to Public may give you an issue in Userbot.
 To Fix this, Put Public group id in var.

 ## Non-Mandatory Vars